yguitton/training-material/topics/proteomics/tutorials/neoantigen-2-non-normal-database-generation/tutorial.md

 >
 {: .agenda}

-# Neoantigen Non-normal Database Generation

-## Overview of Non-normal Neoantigen Database Workflow
+# Overview of Non-normal Neoantigen Database Workflow

 This tutorial guides users through the process of generating a non-normal variant database.
 It encompasses essential bioinformatics steps to identify and prepare variant-specific peptides for immunological studies.
 Below is an overview of each major stage: